 - Attendees should be bring their own snacks & drinks for open water sessions

-Head Coach – Peter has developed athletes at the national championship and world championship level.
+Head Coach – Peter Helling has coached beginning, intermediate, and advanced age group athletes for over 15 years at all triathlon distances.
 He employs a friendly, supportive, and guiding coaching style allowing each athlete to develop at their own pace.
 Athlete learning is at the center of Peter’s approach.

 - Ironman certified coach